-Activity 1: Construction or installation of static or movable facilities intended to protect routes for migratory species

-Activity 2: Rehabilitation of inland waters, including spawning grounds and migration
+- Activity 1: Construction or installation of static or movable facilities intended to protect and develop aquatic fauna and flora - Activity 2: Rehabilitation of inland waters, including spawning grounds and migration routes for migratory species

-The public contribution can be maximum 100% (75% EU, 25% national contribution) in the Convergence Objective regions.
+The public contribution will be 100% (75% EU, 25% national contribution) in the Convergence Objective regions.
 These activities will only be implemented in Convergence Objective regions.